ScholzStefan/ScholzStefan/README.md

 ### Hello there!

-My name is Stefan Scholz and I'm an Industrial Engineer from Bayreuth, Germany.
-I'm currently doing further training in the field of Data Science.
+My name is Stefan Scholz and I'm an Industrial Engineer from Wertheim, Germany.
+I'm currently educate myself in the field of Data Science.
 My main focus is on Python and SQL.

+Projects with practical benifits in Industrial Engineering will follow here shortly.

 #### Languages and Tools: